 Each proposing organization that has not received an NSF grant within the previous two years should be prepared to submit basic organization and management information and certifications, when requested, to the Division of Grants and Agreements.
-The information required is contained in the NSF Prospective New Awardee Guide12, available electronically on the NSF Website.
+The required information is described in the NSF Prospective New Awardee Guide, 10 available electronically on the NSF Website.
 The information contained in this Guide will assist the organization in preparing documents that the National Science Foundation requires to conduct administrative and financial reviews of the organization.
 This Guide also serves as a means of highlighting the accountability requirements associated with Federal awards.

-To facilitate proposal preparation, Frequently Asked Questions (FAQs) regarding proposal preparation and submission are available electronically on the NSF Website13.
+To facilitate proposal preparation, Frequently Asked Questions (FAQs) regarding proposal preparation and submission are available electronically on the NSF Website.11